General Liability for Truckers (2026): Coverage & Cost

 • Bodily injury (non-auto): A customer slips near your trailer while you’re handling straps, or trips over equipment you set down.

-• Property damage (non-auto): You damage a dock door or wall while using a pallet jack or other equipment (not tied to “auto use”).
+• Property damage (non-auto): You damage a dock door or wall while using a pallet jack or other equipment.

 • Premises/operations: Incidents tied to your yard, small shop, parking lot, or day-to-day business work.

-• Personal & advertising injury: Libel/slander-type claims (rare, but commonly included on GL forms).
+• Personal & advertising injury: Libel/slander-type claims, depending on the form.

-• Damage to the freight you’re hauling: That’s cargo insurance, not GL.
+• Damage to the freight you’re hauling: That’s motor truck cargo insurance, not GL.

-• Your own injuries: Typically occupational accident or workers’ comp (varies by state and setup).
+• Your own injuries: Typically occupational accident or workers’ comp, depending on the setup.

-• Employee injuries: Workers’ comp (or state-required coverage) is the lane here.
+• Employee injuries: Workers’ comp or state-required coverage usually applies.

 Owner-operator reality check: Many denials come down to “arising out of the use of an auto.”
-If the incident is tied to operating/moving the truck, GL often won’t respond—auto liability will.
+If the incident is tied to operating or moving the truck, GL often won’t respond—auto liability will.

 General Liability vs Auto Liability for Truckers (Simple Table)